Node Projects: Linting + Formatting + Conventional Commits

 What are we making?

-We're going to setup a Node.js project with a linting and formatting automation that will use git hooks
+We're going to setup a basic Node.js project with a linting and formatting automation that will use git hooks

 to act upon staged files when we git commit